30 Breakfast Ideas to Make Your 2020 Christmas Morning the Best Ever

 Buckwheat Gingerbread Muffins

 Earthy buckwheat is blended with ginger, spices, molasses, and toasty-tasting brown rice flour to make an unexpectedly light muffin that's great with sour cream or butter.
-Be scrupulous in your timing with the food processor; "overprocessing buckwheat flour can make the muffins mushy," Medrich says.
-For more on the ingredients, see "Power Flours," below.
+Be scrupulous in your timing with the food processor; overprocessing buckwheat flour can make the muffins mushy.

 The Original "Pam-Cakes"

-Some people toast special occasions with Champagne, but here at Southern Living, we often celebrate with "Pam-cakes."
-Developed by our Test Kitchen's Pam Lolley, these flapjacks are deceptively light, unbelievably fluffy, and impossible to resist.
+Some people toast special occasions with Champagne, but at Southern Living, they often celebrate with "Pam-cakes."
+Developed by the Southern Living Test Kitchen's Pam Lolley, these flapjacks are deceptively light, unbelievably fluffy, and impossible to resist.